RosieSapphire/FNaF64/README.md

 * [ImageMagick](https://imagemagick.org) (for image compression)
 * [Libdragon](https://github.com/DragonMinded/libdragon) (N64 API)
 * [FFMPEG](https://ffmpeg.org/download.html) (for audio compression)
+* Rename (Install using your package manager of choice on WSL)

 ## Converting Assets and Compiling
 In order for the assets of Five Nights at Freddy's to fit on a Nintendo 64, they